jmettraux/aac_magic/src/_descriptions_in.md

 The target suffers 1d6 + skill damage which are turned to WPs and added to the weaver's current WP count.

 (Remember that weaving requires at least 1 WP, so the in the worst case, the weaver might gain 1 - 1 WPs and the target might lose 1 HP).

+## Silver Hand

+The hand of the weaver leaves a trace of fence thread mid-air.
+It blocks anything except for threads.

+As an instant action, the weaver can invest 1 WP to let the silver hand last one more round.
+The range for this "investment" is 30 feet.

+Can be used as a "weaver duck tape".

 ## Silver Hut